alessio94/easyjet-leptons-met/README.md

 Feel free to increase the number of events, though beware of how many events may be in your file in case it takes a long time.
 You should find a new ROOT files, `analysis-variables.root`.

+*To run analysis specific code run the executable of the analysis you want to run.
+For example to run the bbtautau analysis run `bbtt-ntupler <file> ...`.
+For more information on each individual analyis read the README in the analysis subfolder.

 To process Monte Carlo or PHYSLITE samples the command is exactly the same: configuration is automatically setup from the sample's metadata.

 ### Getting oriented with the configuration

 For an overview of the core package structure and basic instructions for building an analysis custom executable, see [EasyjetHub/README.md](./EasyjetHub/README.md)

-For an overview of the configuration syntax and how to extend this, see [EasyjetHub/steering/README.md](./EasyjetHub/steering/README.md).
+For an overview of the configuration syntax and how to extend this, see [EasyjetHub/python/steering/README.md](./EasyjetHub/python/steering/README.md).

-For an explanation of the TTree output configuration, see [EasyjetHub/output/ttree/README.md](./EasyjetHub/output/ttree/README.md).
+For an explanation of the TTree output configuration, see [EasyjetHub/python/output/ttree/README.md](./EasyjetHub/python/output/ttree/README.md).

 ## AthAnalysis in Docker